Perspective | Dustin Johnson and Rory McIlroy, headed in different directions, received a Masters lesson

 “Colorful,” McIlroy called it.

 The next step: Walk to the range and hit five 9-irons and one 3-wood, telling himself to get through the ball.
-And then return to the course, and the 10th tee.
-He hit a 3-wood down the hill, a 9-iron into the green, and made birdie.
+And then return to the course and the 10th tee.
+He hit a 3-wood down the hill and a 9-iron into the green and made a birdie.
 There was the momentum he needed.

 “At least gave myself a chance going into the weekend,” he said.

 Momentum.
 It’s a quality that is both important and fickle at the Masters.
 It could push players in either direction Saturday.
 But it’s not permanent.
-Watch it evaporate for one player and appear with another, as it did with two of the game’s best players over the course of a Friday that zigged one way, then zagged the other.
+Watch it evaporate for one player and appear with another as it did with two of the game’s best players over the course of a Friday that zigged one way, then zagged the other.

 The result: Johnson is among the leaders but not in the lead alone.
 McIlroy remains here in the fight instead of headed home on a flight.
 And the Masters still has more than half of the tournament remaining to determine a champion.